for Education and Industry

 PLC Simulator 10 has four screens of information:

 - I/O Connections screen showing the input and output

 connections to PLC I/O cards, along with 3 A/D and 3 D/A

 - Machine Layout screen showing animated cylinders,

-ladder logic you program
+response the ladder logic you program.

 - N7 Integer File screen showing the N7 integer file

 Build your own machines on the Machine Layout screen (not